July 15, 2024 by Bojana Krstic

 Telecommunications FCC 2 years

-Some email archiving systems let you create an unlimited number of retention policies, so you can choose to assign different retention periods with a lot of flexibility – for example, you could choose to keep C-level executives’ emails, employment contracts and financial reports indefinitely, while discarding HR email records after 7 years, intern records after 1 year and so on.
+Some email archiving systems let you create an unlimited number of retention policies, so you can choose to assign different retention periods with a lot of flexibility.
+For example, you could decide to keep C-level executives’ emails, employment contracts, and financial reports indefinitely while discarding HR email records after seven years, intern records after one year, and so on.

 Who Should Be Archiving Emails?

-This reasoning is grounded in the fact that both the volume and formats of data are going up, year after year.
+This reasoning is grounded in the fact that the volume and data formats are going up year after year.
 At the same time, most of these data types are regarded as official business records, so companies will be legally required to preserve them for reference.

-Meanwhile, there are some industries like government and education that have been archiving emails for years now.
+Meanwhile, some industries like government and education have been archiving emails for years now.

 • Deleting removes emails from your inbox.
 It does save up space, but you won’t be able to retrieve those emails ever again.
 This puts you at risk both in financial and legal terms.
 You won’t be able to produce evidence for ediscovery and litigation.
-You also risk being in breach of records management regulations, and fines are by no means small (five Wall Street brokerages had to pay $8.25 million because they had discarded email related to customer transactions.)
+You also risk breaching records management regulations and being hit with hefty fines.

 • Archiving goes beyond just email management.
-It also allows you to monitor your communication channels and see if your employees violate any communication policies (eg. you can set keywords lists that would monitor channels for any kind of profanity and send early warning signals).
+It also lets you monitor your communication channels and see if your employees violate any communication policies (e.g., you can set keyword lists that would monitor channels for any kind of profanity and send early warning signals.)

-• Archiving refers not only to emails, but to electronic records in various forms.
+• Archiving refers not only to emails but also to electronic records in various forms.
 You can archive text, voice calls, social media, WhatsApp messages, and more.
 This is important, as all this content constitutes official business records.

 FAQ